Where Do You See Yourself in 5 Years?

 Example answers to “Where do you see yourself in five years?”

 Unlike the detailed answers many employers want in response to other interview questions, this is one where you can respond more generally.
 Try to identify two or three main points about where you want to be five years from now.

 Answering in more general terms can also be beneficial because it shows the employer that you respond well to change and are willing to learn.
 For example, you could say:

 "In five years, I'd like to have become an expert in sales.
-I'd like to be leading a team of sales associates, who can turn to me for advice on our products and customers' needs.
+I want to lead a team of sales associates who can turn to me for advice on our products and customers' needs.
 I've taken the lead and shown initiative in previous roles, and I think I can use these traits to support the company's growth targets."